Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Introduction

 To answer this question theoretically, we first introduce a proper measure of testing performance in MOL -- the \emph{Pareto stationary measure} in terms of the population objectives, which will immediately imply stronger measures such as Pareto optimality under strongly convex objectives.
-We then decompose this measure into \emph{generalization} error and \emph{optimization} error and further introduce a new metric on the \emph{distance to CA directions} that is unique to MOL; see Sections \ref{sec.prel-mol} and \ref{sub:measure_decompose}.
+We then decompose this measure into \emph{generalization} error and \emph{optimization} error and further introduce a new metric termed \emph{CA distance} that reflects the algorithm's ability to update along CA direction and is unique to MOL; see Sections \ref{sec.prel-mol} and \ref{sub:measure_decompose}.

 To characterize the performance of MOL methods in a unified manner, we introduce a generic dynamic weighting-based MOL method that we term stochastic Multi-Objective gradient with DOuble sampling algorithm (\textbf{MoDo}), which uses a step size $\gamma$ to control the change of dynamic weights.
-Roughly speaking, by controlling $\gamma$, MoDo approximates MGDA (large $\gamma$) and static weighting algorithm ($\gamma=0$) as two special cases; see Section \ref{sec.modo}.
+Roughly speaking, by controlling $\gamma$, MoDo includes MGDA (large $\gamma$) and static weighting algorithm ($\gamma=0$) as two special cases; see Section \ref{sec.modo}.
 We first analyze the generalization error of the model learned by MoDo through the lens of algorithmic stability \citep{bousquet2002stability,hardt2016train,lei2020fine} in the framework of statistical learning theory.
 To our best knowledge, this is the \emph{first-ever-known} stability analysis for MOL algorithms.
-Here the key contributions lie in defining a new notion of stability - MOL uniform stability and then establishing a tight upper bound (matching lower bound) on the MOL uniform stability for MoDo algorithm that involves two coupled sequences; see Section \ref{sub:MOL_gen_err}.
-We then analyze the optimization error of MoDo and its distance to CA directions, where the key contributions lie in relaxing \emph{the bounded function value/gradient assumptions} and significantly improving the convergence rate of state-of-the-art dynamic weighting-based MOL methods~\citep{fernando2022mitigating}; see Section \ref{sub:MOL_opt_err}.
+Here the key contributions lie in defining a new notion of stability - MOL uniform stability and then establishing a tight upper bound (matching lower bound) on the MOL uniform stability for the MoDo algorithm that involves two coupled sequences; see Section \ref{sub:MOL_gen_err}.
+Note that the only other existing stability analysis for two coupled sequences is for minmax problems, where the two sequences are optimizing the opposite objective functions w.r.t. two variables, and the variables are stacked into one to derive similar properties as single objective learning.
+In contrast, our analysis for two sequences with different objectives is of self-interest and generalizes to other settings such as bilevel and compositional optimization.
+We then analyze the optimization error of MoDo and its distance to CA directions, where the key contributions lie in relaxing \emph{the bounded function value/gradient assumptions} and significantly improving the convergence rate of state-of-the-art dynamic weighting-based method~\citep{fernando2022mitigating}; see Section \ref{sub:MOL_opt_err}.